harmony-one/x/progress/theo-perisic.md

+2023-12-03 Sun: Extensive review of x codebase.

+2023-12-02 Sat: General app testing of latest version.
+Key insight: "Hey" loses personalization of the app that might draw user back in.
+Suggested implementation: Additional to "System Settings" or "Custom Instructions", "User Profile" where the user describes themselves and it is added to the context.

 2023-12-01 Fri: Deployed 1.1201.18 (Updated action sheets, iPad misconfiguration resolved).
 Created script for finding “[canned responses](https://harmonyone.notion.site/Canned-Responses-08c2a748e67b4da0bf8c05c817c17911?pvs=4)” throughout codebase.

 2023-11-30 Thu: Deployed 1.1130.18 (Context increase 500 -> 8000, Language support now 183).
 Continued testing smaller models, Mistral and Llama 7b via Ollama.
 Insights: Llama 7b more verbose but unreliable.
 Mistral much more consistent at following instructions and fast outputs.
 GPT-3.5 still the clear winner, but for on-device efficiency and cost optimization, Mistral seems best suited.